 Now that you’re a CPA in Maryland

 Congratulations!
-You’ve made it, and you’re a licensed, certified public accountant in Maryland!
-You may want to consider joining the American Institute of CPAs (AICPA) an organization providing professional development and networking opportunities, as well as discounts for members on items from participating office supply companies and shipping firms, as well as professional guidance.
-Other professional societies exist within Maryland that you might want to become a member of include the Maryland Association of CPAs (MACPA) and the MSATP: Maryland Society of Accounting & Tax Professionals.
+You’ve made it!
+You’re a licensed, certified public accountant in Maryland!
+You may want to consider joining the American Institute of CPAs (AICPA), an organization providing professional development and networking opportunities, professional guidance, as well as discounts for members from office supply companies and shipping firms.
+Other professional CPA societies exist within Maryland that you might want to become a member of include the Maryland Association of CPAs (MACPA) and the MSATP: Maryland Society of Accounting & Tax Professionals.

 Consider specializing!
-Specializations that are available in Maryland within the CPA field include forensic accounting, information technology, auditing or assurance services, advisory or consulting services, tax, and compliance services.
+Specializations popular among Maryland CPAs include forensic accounting, information technology, auditing and assurance services, advisory or consulting services, tax, and compliance services.<!- mfunc search_btn -> <!- /mfunc search_btn ->